ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 The API Discovery Agent (ADA) uses a resource called `SpecDiscovery` to find Swagger documentation exposed over an HTTP endpoint.
 The `SpecDiscovery` provides configuration details to the ADA to instruct it where to find documentation inside of a cluster.

 You can configure the ADA with one or multiple SpecDiscoveries.
-As long as the ADA has at least one `SpecDiscovery` it will check all new events coming from Kubernetes to check if that event meets the match criteria defined by any of the known SpecDiscoveries.
+As long as the ADA has at least one `SpecDiscovery` it will check all new events coming from Kubernetes for events that meet the match criteria defined by any of the known SpecDiscoveries.
 If the event is triggered by a pod, and the pod meets the match criteria, then the ADA will create an `APISpec` to capture the existence of documentation for that pod in the cluster, and save it in Amplify Central.

 The Resource Discovery Agent (RDA) uses a resource called `ResourceDiscovery` to find pods and services running in a cluster.
 The `ResourceDiscovery` provides configuration details to the RDA to instruct it where to find pods and services inside of a cluster.

 You can configure the RDA with one or multiple ResourceDiscoveries.
 As long as the RDA has at least one `ResourceDiscovery` it will check all new events coming from Kubernetes to see if that event meets the match criteria defined by any of the known ResourceDiscoveries.
 If the event is triggered by a pod or service, and if the pod or service meets the match criteria, then the RDA will create a K8SResource to capture the existence of the resource and save it in Amplify Central.

-For more information about the discovery agents, see [Amplify Central resources for discovering APIs and services](#Amplify-Central-resources-for-discovering-APIs-and-services).
+For more information about the discovery agents, see [Amplify Central resources for discovering APIs and services](#amplify-central-resources-for-discovering-apis-and-services).

 ## Start the discovery agents